mstksg/inCode/copy/entries/inside.md

 We want a function of type `(a -> b) -> (Maybe a -> Maybe b)`

 Let's pretend we have one!
+What could we do with it?

 ~~~haskell
 inMaybe :: (a -> b) -> (Maybe a -> Maybe b)